zahraelhaddi/Single-Node-Cluster-Realtime-Users-Streaming-Pipeline/README.md

 1. **Document Upload**: Fund-seekers submit documents, which are collected by the system.
 2. **Message Queue**: Kafka handles the ingestion of these documents, ensuring reliable and scalable data processing.
 3. **Workflow Management**: Airflow orchestrates the workflows to extract, transform, and load (ETL) data from the uploaded documents into PostgreSQL.
-4. **Data Storage**: Processed data is stored in PostgreSQL, making it readily accessible for further analysis or reporting.
+4. **Data Storage**: Processed data is stored in Cassandra, making it readily accessible for further analysis or reporting.

 ## Getting Started